 - Half of the annual production of platinum is used for industrial purposes, and only 30% is consumed as jewelry.

-- Platinum density (specific gravity) is 21.45 g/cm3, heavier than gold and more than twice as heavy as silver.
+- Platinum density (specific gravity) is 21.45 g/cm3, heavier than gold and twice as heavy as silver.

 There is always more platinum in a platinum ring than gold in a gold ring.

-- Platinum is 4.3 on the Mohs scale, which is harder than the gemstone fluorite (4) and almost as hard as turquoise (5).
+- Platinum is 4.3 on the Mohs scale, harder than the gemstone fluorite (4) and almost as hard as turquoise (5).

 - Platinum’s purity symbolizes the sanctity of marriage.
 A platinum engagement ring owner is three times less likely to get a divorce.

-- Alfred Cartier claimed that he was the first to figure out how to make platinum jewelry.
+- Alfred Cartier claimed he was the first to figure out how to make platinum jewelry.

-- Until 1924, when it was discovered in South Africa, Russia was producing more than 90% of platinum.
+- Until 1924, when it was discovered in South Africa, Russia produced more than 90% of platinum.

 How do you say “platinum” in other languages: